-Hey everybody, Nicole here.
-Welcome to this week’s #SolidStateSunday!
+Hey everybody, welcome to this week’s #SolidStateSunday!
 Since we’re working hard to keep you all updated with our progress and processes, this week will be no different.
 If you watched our first Video Blog then you should have a hint as to what we have been discussing at our meetings recently.
 Hint: in the Vlog we stated that our ballsack-esque logo needs some updating.

 We have been working on designing a new logo, and let me tell you it is not as simple as it sounds.
 Your logo is what somebody will judge your entire company off of.
 One tiny little picture is supposed to represent your entire company, the products, the team, everything.
 Logos can either make or break a company.
 There are many different ways that a business can create their logo.
 Some examples of failures of logos are as follows: